Automattic/wp-calypso/packages/composite-checkout/README.md

 ### useIsStepComplete

 A React Hook that will return true if the current [Step](#steps) is complete as defined by the most recent call of `isCompleteCallback` of that step.
 Only works within a step.
+If a [step object](#steps) is passed as an argument, it will return the state of that step rather than the current step.

 ### useLineItems